fredmarlton/RMC-plotter/README.md

 NOTE: The chi2 results are blank in this case and may not work for the older versions of RMCProfile
 ![image](https://user-images.githubusercontent.com/40761740/63579087-20574c80-c592-11e9-8a79-ff065262de88.png)

+Feel free to make your own edits or let me know if there's any issues or requests.
+Happy RMC-ing!

 Fred Marlton